Henschel Hs 123: Second Sino-Japanese War

-World War II
+Second World War

 Service from Poland to Greece

 At the outbreak of hostilities, the surviving 39 Hs 123s assigned to II.
-(Schl)/LG 2, were committed to action in the Polish Campaign.
+(Schl)/LG 2, were committed to action during the Polish Campaign.
 This single unit proved to be particularly effective.
 Screaming over the heads of enemy troops, the Hs 123s delivered their bombs with devastating accuracy.
 A frightening aspect of an Hs 123 attack was the staccato noise of its engine that a pilot could manipulate by changing rpm to create "gunfire-like" bursts.
-The Hs 123 proved rugged and able to take a lot of damage and still keep on flying.
+The Hs 123 proved to be quite rugged and capable of absorbing a high amount of damage while continuing to fly.
 Operating from primitive bases close to the front lines, the type was considered by ground crews to be easy to maintain and reliable in field conditions.

-The Polish campaign was a success for an aircraft considered obsolete by the Luftwaffe high command.
+The Polish campaign was a success for the Hs 123 in spite of it being considered obsolete by several figures within Luftwaffe high command.
 Within a year, the Hs 123 was again in action in the blitzkrieg attacks through the Netherlands, Belgium and France.
+During one noteworthy engagement on 22 May 1940, the two gruppen equipped with the type held off an attacking force of around 40 tanks against their own forward base in Cambrai.

 General Heinz Guderian was continually impressed by the quick turnaround time offered by II.(Schl)/LG 2.
 Often positioned as the Luftwaffe's most-forward based combat unit, the Hs 123 flew more missions per day than other units, and again proved their worth in the close-support role.
 With Ju 87s still being used as tactical bombers rather than true ground support aircraft and with no other aircraft capable of this mission in the Luftwaffe arsenal the Hs 123 was destined to continue in service for some time, although numbers were constantly being reduced by attrition.
+While the Hs 123 proved to be particularly resilient against ground attacks, they were vulnerable to enemy fighter interception.

 The Hs 123 was not employed in the subsequent Battle of Britain as the English Channel proved an insuperable obstacle for the short-ranged aircraft.
 The sole operator, II.(Schl)/LG 2 went back to Germany to re-equip with the Messerschmitt Bf 109E fighter bomber (Jabo) variant.
-The Bf 109E fighter bomber was not capable of carrying any more bombs than the Hs 123.
-It did, however, have a greater range and was far more capable of defending itself.
-On the downside were the notoriously tricky taxiing, ground handling, and takeoff/landing characteristics of the Bf 109, which were exacerbated with a bomb load.
+The Bf 109E fighter bomber was not capable of carrying any more bombs than the Hs 123, however, it did have a greater range and was far more capable of defending itself.
+It did have some downsides, including the notoriously tricky taxiing, ground handling, and takeoff/landing characteristics of the Bf 109, which were exacerbated with a bomb load.

 At the beginning of the Balkans Campaign, the 32 examples of the Hs 123 that had been retired after the fall of France were taken back into service to equip 10.(Schl)/LG 2.
-The aircraft performed well enough to warrant its use in Operation Barbarossa.
+The aircraft performed well enough to warrant its continued use by the Luftwaffe.